 - See the SGI Technical Publications Library at: http://docs.sgi.com.
 Various formats are available.
-This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - SGI ProPack for Linux documentation, and all other documentation included in the RPMs on the distribution CDs can be found on the CD titled "SGI ProPack 3 for Linux Documentation CD."
+This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - SGI ProPack for Linux documentation, and all other documentation included in the RPMs on the distribution CDs can be found on the CD titled "SGI ProPack 3 for Linux Documentation CD" for SGI Propack 3 releases.
 To access the information on the documentation CD, open the index.html file with a web browser.
 Because this online file can be updated later in the release cycle than this document, you should check it for the latest information.
-After installation, all SGI ProPack for Linux documentation (including README.SGI) is in /usr/share/doc/sgi-propack-3.0. - You can view man pages by typing man title on a command line.
+After installation, all SGI ProPack for Linux documentation (including README.SGI) is in /usr/share/doc/sgi-propack-3.0.